An A-Z of the Key Terms in the Renters’ Rights Act 2025

 Ombudsman

-The ombudsman will be an independent body that resolves disputes between landlords and tenants without the need for court and legal fees.
+The ombudsman will be an independent body that resolves disputes between landlords and tenants without the need for court.

 P